 Replacing a Lost License in Nebraska

-Discovering that your driver license has been lost or stolen can be a frightening experience.
-Fortunately, the Nebraska Department of Motor Vehicles has streamlined the process of obtaining a duplicate license.
+Discovering that your driver's license has been lost or stolen can be a frightening experience.
+Fortunately, the Nebraska Department of Motor Vehicles (DMV) has simplified the process of obtaining a duplicate license.

 You can expedite the process by ordering a duplicate license online.
 You can only use this option if:

 - You have NOT changed your name or address since the issuance of your last license.

 - Your appearance has not significantly changed since your ID photo was taken.